Nov 9, 2019

 This condition details the rights of the persons whose information gets collected.
 A data subject has the right to access the collected PI.
 A data subject can also request correction, completion, or updating of collected information.

-Part B of Condition 8 prohibits the processing and using special personal information such as philosophical & political beliefs, race, ethnicity, medical records, etc. Part C relates to the PI of children.
+Part B of Condition 8 prohibits the processing and using of special personal information such as philosophical & political beliefs, race, ethnicity, medical records, etc. Part C relates to the PI of children.

 As already explained, POPIA applies to all individuals and organizations collecting and using data, especially for commercial purposes.